This article originally appeared on business.com.

 In addition to these general capabilities, the benefits for those who actually work on the data can be enormous.
 With these new solutions, users are able to ask follow-up queries immediately after getting an answer to the prior question, which preserves continuity of thought.

 The speed of processing also enables these search solutions to make calculations on the fly, so the query about the performance of exercise equipment by region by quarter, for example, doesn’t just provide a subset of data to be further analyzed.
-Instead, it can provide the actual percent of growth or decline by each region.
+Instead, it can help optimize inventory levels by providing the actual percent of growth or decline by each region.

 The use of search-driven analytics technologies is gaining steam, and, according to Gartner, “Data discovery will continue to displace IT authored static reporting as the dominant BI and analytics user interaction paradigm.”